Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Testset Creation

 \subsection{Inter-Annotator Agreement}

 We compute the inter-annotator agreement on a sample of two annotators for each language using Cohen's kappa coefficient \cite{cohen1960coefficient}.
 The scores are shown in Table \ref{IAA}.
-They are all above 85\% signifying good quality annotations.
+They are all above 69\% signifying good-quality annotations.